Zytra-App/ZT-Calculator/README.md

-ZT Calculator
+# ZT Calculator

-ZT Calculator is a modern, sleek Python calculator built with PySide6.
-It’s designed for both everyday use and professional calculations, combining an elegant UI with advanced functionality.
+**ZT Calculator** is a modern, sleek Python calculator built with **PySide6**.
+Designed for both everyday use and professional calculations, it combines an elegant UI with advanced functionality.

+**Owner:** Zytra_GAP

+---

-Features
+## Features

-Home & Pro Modes:
+- **Home & Pro Modes**: Basic and advanced operations

-Home: Basic arithmetic operations for daily use.

-Pro: Advanced operations like powers, roots, parentheses, and π.

-Profile & Personalization: Set your name, choose mode, switch between Light and Dark themes.
+- **Profile & Personalization**: Set your name, choose mode, switch Light/Dark themes

-History Panel: Collapsible, scrollable panel to track all calculations.
+- **History Panel**: Track all past calculations

-Modern macOS-inspired UI: Draggable window with color-coded control buttons.
+- **Modern macOS-inspired UI**: Draggable window with colored buttons

-Sound Effects: Interactive click sounds.
+- **Sound Effects**: Interactive click sounds

-Keyboard Support: Full typing support for numbers and operations.
+- **Keyboard Support**: Type numbers and operations directly

-Responsive Design: Works on multiple screen resolutions.
+- **Responsive Design**: Works on different screen resolutions

+---

-Installation
+## Installation & Usage

-Make sure you have Python 3.11+ installed.

-Install required packages:
+1. **Install Python 3.11+** if you don’t have it.
+2. **Install required packages**:

 pip install PySide6

-Clone this repository:
+Download or clone the repository:

+Copy code
 git clone https://github.com/yourusername/ZT-Calculator.git
 cd ZT-Calculator

-Make sure the assets/click.wav file exists for button sounds.

-Running the App
+Run the program using Python:

+Copy code
 python main.py

-Use Home mode for basic calculations.

-Switch to Pro mode for scientific calculations.

-Click the 👤 avatar to open the profile panel.

-Access History via the side panel.

-Use keyboard or mouse clicks to input numbers and operations.

-Building an Executable (.exe)

-To share ZT Calculator with users without Python:

-Install PyInstaller:

-pip install pyinstaller

-Build the executable:
+OR open the pre-built executable:

-pyinstaller --onefile --windowed main.py

-The --onefile flag creates a single .exe file.

-The --windowed flag prevents a console window from opening.

-The output .exe will be in the dist/ folder.
+On Windows, double-click main.exe inside the dist/ folder.

+On Linux, give execute permission first and run:

+Copy code
+chmod +x dist/main
+./dist/main
+Make sure the assets folder (with click.wav) is in the same directory as the executable for proper sound effects.

 Usage Tips

-Profile Panel: Disable/enable buttons when open/closed.

-History Panel: Tracks all past calculations; use for review.
+Click the 👤 avatar to open the Profile panel.

+Switch between Home and Pro modes for basic or scientific calculations.

+Use the History panel to review past calculations.

-Keyboard Shortcuts:
+Keyboard shortcuts:

 Backspace → DEL